 "Leonard Dunning," I rolled the words around in my mouth as if tasting them.
 "Leonard...
 Dunning..."

 After my initial discovery of my reflection I allowed myself four and a half minutes of freaking out, most of which I spent running around in the house screaming from the top of my lungs.
 It was a strangely liberating experience, I had to admit.
 Maybe I should do it from time to time just for kicks.
-But back to the point; after the initial existential crisis I somehow still had the presence of mind to force myself under the cold shower, which finally calmed me down and gave me a number of insights.
-First and foremost: Never take a cold shower ever again.
-Secondly: Especially never take a cold shower with your underwear on and without any spares at hand.
-Finally: If I had the time to panic, I might as well use that time more constructively.
+But back to the point: after the initial existential crisis I somehow still had the presence of mind to force myself under the cold shower, which finally calmed me down and gave me a number of insights.
+First and foremost, never take a cold shower ever again.
+Secondly of all, especially never take a cold shower with your underwear on and without any spares at hand.
+And finally, if I had the time to panic, I might as well use that time more constructively.